Ballynahinch Estate Walking Trails

-Built in 1756 by the Martin Family, Ballynahinch Castle was the Manor House for one of the largest estates in Ireland & the British Isles at the time.
-Encompassing over 200,000 acres, its boundaries stretched from Oughterard in the east, the 12 Bens to the north and the Atlantic Ocean to the south and west.
+Originally constructed in 1756 by the Martin Family, Ballynahinch Castle served as the Manor House for one of the largest estates in Ireland & the British Isles during its time.
+The estate at that time encompassed over 200,000 acres.
+The boundaries stretched from Oughterard in the east to the 12 Bens to the north and the Atlantic Ocean to the south and west.

-The area, previously ruled by the O’Flaherty Clan in the 16th century, and home of the infamous pirate queen, Grace O’Malley (Grainnuaile) is steeped in history and legend.
-The original O’Flaherty Castle stronghold can be seen on Castle Island, located on Ballynahinch Lake.
-The wide variety of woodland walks throughout the estate allow you to escape into this magical, timeless place where relics of the estate’s past, and more recent additions welcome you at almost every turn.
+The area was once ruled by the O’Flaherty Clan in the 16th century is steeped in history and legend.
+It was home of the infamous pirate queen, Grace O’Malley (Grainnuaile).
+The original O’Flaherty Castle stronghold can be seen on Castle Island on Ballynahinch Lake.

-The flora and fauna, much of it unique to this region, thrives at Ballynahinch, a veritable oasis, hidden from the wilds of Connemara.
-Peregrine falcons, pine martins, atlantic salmon and red deer are a few of the protected species which share this habitat with us.
-Great efforts are undertaken to protect these species and also to remove invasive alien species ensuring the estate is protected for many generations to come.
+The flora and fauna, much of it unique to this region, thrives at Ballynahinch.
+Peregrine falcons, pine martins, atlantic salmon and red deer are a few of the protected species found on the estate.
+The estate has rigorous conservation safeguard in place to safeguard these species.
+Efforts are under way to remove invasive alien species ensuring the estate is protected for many generations to come.

 Business Information